Fernanda Jacobsen: First Scottish Ambulance Unit

 The Spanish Civil War broke out in July 1936 and Glasgow businessman Sir Daniel Macaulay Stevenson funded the creation of the Scottish Ambulance Unit to provide humanitarian help.
 Fernanda Jacobsen led the first unit of six ambulances and a lorry, with a crew of 19, which set out from Glasgow on 17 September 1936.
 Over the course of the war there were three such convoys, all led by Jacobsen.

 In 1936 the ambulances helped transport the wounded during the retreat from Olias del Rey towards Illescas, Toledo.
-For their work on the front in Toledo the SAU were nicknamed Los Brujos (The Wizards), but the unit lost seven crew, all returned to Scotland.
+For their work on the front in Toledo, the SAU was nicknamed Los Brujos (The Wizards), but the unit lost seven crew, all returned to Scotland.
 Five of the seven were deported by British authorities, accused of looting, including stealing from dead soldiers.
-The convoy returned home in December 1936 and were praised by Anthony Eden.
+The convoy returned home in December 1936 and was praised by Anthony Eden.
 Jacobsen estimated that the SAU had treated 2,500 wounded and transported 1,000 evacuees.

 Second and third convoys

 In November 1936, Jacobsen had been able to persuade the Labour movement to provide some funding, over the objections of some in the Scottish Labour Party.
 In January 1937 a second convoy, again led by Jacobsen, travelled to Spain.
-The second SAU expedition focused their efforts in the capital, which was suffering from the bombardment of the Siege of Madrid.
+The second SAU expedition focused its efforts on the capital, which was suffering from the bombardment of the Siege of Madrid.
 Their work was enthusiastically praised in Politica, a newspaper in Madrid.
-After months working to evacuate the wounded and provide relief, under pressure from bombings, the second convoy returned in July, to be replaced by a third convoy in September.
+After months of working to evacuate the wounded and provide relief, under pressure from bombings, the second convoy returned in July, to be replaced by a third convoy in September.